 Hamidaddin’s books include Harmonious Being: The Quest for God in our Fluid Lives (Al-Kaynuna al-Mutanaghima), now in its second printing by Madarek publishers; Strategic Mediums of Development (Al-Wasa’it al-Istratijiya al-Ijtima’iya), published by Tuwaa Media and Publishing, 2010; and Zaydism: a Reading of the Project and an Exploration of its Component Parts (Al-Zaydiya: Qira’a fi ‘l-Mashru’ wa Bahth fi ‘l-Mukawwinat), now in its third printing by Al-Raid Center in Sanaa.
 He has also contributed scholarly research to books on Islamic discourse and jurisprudence.
 He Tweets @amiQ1.

 Joseph Braude, an author, broadcaster, and Middle East specialist, serves as an advisor on the Center’s initiatives and contributes research to Al-Mesbar’s publications.
 Braude studied Near Eastern languages at Yale and Arabic and Islamic history at Princeton, and is fluent in Arabic, Persian, and Hebrew.
 His first book, The New Iraq (Basic Books, 2003), explores Iraq’s prospects for renewal in light of its history and culture.
 His second book, The Honored Dead (Random House, 2011), examines the challenge of Arab police reform by narrating his experiences as a researcher embedded with the Moroccan police in Casablanca.

-In English, Joseph Braude’s writing has appeared in the New York Times, Wall Street Journal, Los Angeles Times, The Atlantic, and Foreign Policy, among other publications.
+In English, Joseph Braude’s writing has appeared in the New York Times, Wall Street Journal, Los Angeles Times, The American Interest, The Atlantic, and Foreign Policy, and Glamour, among other publications.
 In Arabic, his articles have appeared in Al-Ittihad, Al-Majalla, Asharq Alawsat, and Al-Ahdath al-Maghrebiya, among other publications.
 His commentary “Letter from New York” (“Risalat New York”) airs weekly on Morocco’s MED Radio national network, and he provides guest commentary on regional television networks.
-He tweets @josephbraude.
+He is also a Senior Fellow at the Foreign Policy Research Institute, an editorial advisor at Al-Majalla, a senior advisor at America Abroad media, and a contributing editor at Tablet, he tweets @josephbraude.

 Sudanese-born researcher Omer al-Turabi stewards the editing of the Center’s “Monthly Book.”